 Institute Descriptions and Faculty Bios

-The 2016 Summer Institutes (Non-AP) for Teachers are offered in four content areas (ELA, Math, Science and Social Studies), in TESOL, in Special Education, in general interest, institutes for elementary school teachers, as well as Advanced Placement institutes in various areas, all of which are listed below.
-Click on the links below for the Summer 2016 schedule of Summer Institutes.
+The 2019 Summer Institutes (Non-AP) for Teachers are offered in content areas (ELA, Math, Science and Social Studies), in TESOL, in Special Education, in general interest, institutes for elementary school teachers, as well as Advanced Placement institutes in various areas, all of which are listed below.

-New for 2016: All registration for graduate credit will be done online.
+All registration for graduate credit will be done online.
+Graduate credit registration will begin on or around March 5, 2019.
 Details can be found on the Application and Registration Instructions link.

 Registration procedures for those teachers wishing to take the institutes on non-credit, in-service basis will remain the same: you may register online, by mail, by fax, by phone, by email and in-pserson by downloading a Non-Credit/In-Service Registration Form.